 - rectum: rectal cancer starts in the back passage or rectum.

-When you visit your GP with symptoms or concerns about bowel cancer, they should examine you and may make arrangements for you to have further tests.
+When you visit your GP with symptoms of bowel cancer, they should examine you and may make arrangements for you to have further tests.
 These can include a blood test and a FIT (Faecal Immunochemical Test).
 If either of these tests are abnormal you should be referred for further testing at the hospital, including:

 - a sigmoidoscopy